oracle-terraform-modules/terraform-oci-oke/README.md

     - optional installation and configuration of helm on the bastion instances
     - choice of helm version
     - upgrade of the running tiller on the cluster
-- [ksonnet][ksonnet]:
-    - optional installation and configuration of ksonnet on the bastion instances
-    - choice of ksonnet version

 ## Pre-reqs